Macros for a Low Carb Diet

 Macros: 40% carbs, 30% protein, 30% fat

 This is a fairly balanced diet as far as low-carb programs go.
 Your carb intake is lower than is recommended by the DGA but it is not nearly as low as the Atkins program or a ketogenic diet.
-Also, this program allows you to consume a bit more fat than a low-fat program, so foods like avocados, olive oil, and nut butters can stay in your food plan.
+Also, this program allows you to consume more fat than a low-fat program, so foods like avocados, olive oil, and nut butters can stay in your food plan.

 The 40/30/30 diet is also known as the Zone Diet.
 The Zone Diet was founded by Dr. Barry Sears and has stood the test of time.
 Even though many find the diet to be restrictive, it remains one of the more popular weight loss programs in the commercial diet space.